HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/local_license_server_manager.md

         }
         ```

-    3. `licenseServer URL` – verify your connection to the Local License Server URL.
+    c. `licenseServer URL` – verify your connection to the Local License Server URL.

-    4. `licenseFeatureNameWithVersion` – Configure this variable according to the [HCL DX Cloud Native 9.5 Tier 1 – 7](../../../../get_started/product_overview/index.md#hcl-digital-experience-cloud-native) offering  part your organization has acquired and is mapped to your HCL Flexnet server instance(s).
+    d. `licenseFeatureNameWithVersion` – Configure this variable according to the [HCL DX Cloud Native 9.5 Tier 1 – 7](../../../../get_started/product_overview/index.md#hcl-digital-experience-cloud-native) offering  part your organization has acquired and is mapped to your HCL Flexnet server instance(s).
 See Table HCL Digital Experience Cloud Native 9.5 Tier 1 – 7 parts and Flexnet License Server Feature Name below.

-    5. `licenseManagerUser` – Configure this variable with the user name of the administrator authenticated to manage your Local License Server.
+    e. `licenseManagerUser` – Configure this variable with the user name of the administrator authenticated to manage your Local License Server.
 (This is by default set to 'admin')

-    6. `licenseManagerPassword` – Configure this variable with the password associated with the user name of the administrator to manage your Local License Server defined in Step 5 above.
+    f. `licenseManagerPassword` – Configure this variable with the password associated with the user name of the administrator to manage your Local License Server defined in Step 5 above.

 3. Import the generated SSL certificate for local license manager to Kubernetes secret manually.
 As mentioned above, use 'license-secret' as secret name.
 Below is an example command in a namespace dxns and where hostname.certs is the filename: